 In all its petitions Liberty has never identified how many Liberty patients, specifically, required ESRD services in the past.
-Liberty operates 2 of the 11 SNF's in New Hanover County.
-Yet, Liberty is the only SNF provider requesting SNF / ESRD stations.
+In Robeson County, there are 6 providers of SNF services.
+None of those providers appear to be affiliated with Liberty Healthcare.
+Yet, Liberty is requesting SNF / ESRD stations in that county.
 Liberty is making its requests without providing how many, if any, ESRD patients it sends to dialysis during any time referenced in its petition.

 Liberty fails to explain that its SNF / ESRD patients do not necessarily live at the SNF for the remainder of their lives.
 Thus, the overall need for ESRD treatment for SNF patients is far less than presented by Liberty.
-Per the 2023 SMFP, there were 256 ESRD patients in New Hanover County, which includes SNF residents receiving dialysis care.
-The three existing dialysis centers are operating at less than 77% capacity while still providing ESRD services for SNF ESRD patients.
-Additionally, there is a proposed CON for a new site consisting of existing stations, further expanding access to dialysis services there.
+Per the 2023 SMFP, there were 449 ESRD patients in Robeson County, which includes SNF residents receiving dialysis care.
+The existing dialysis centers are all operating at less than 85% capacity while still providing ESRD services for SNF ESRD patients.
 The need projected by Liberty is both unwarranted and unfounded.